jasonaaronwilson/c-armyknife-lib/README.md

 # C Armyknife Library

-A small fully open sourced C extension library.
+A small fully open sourced C library that extends mainly POSIX with safer collections and a host of conveniences to enable you to write better medium sized C projects.

 # Status is DEPRECATED